MCG-NJU/STMixer/README.md

 ```

 ## Acknowledgements
 We would like to thank Ligeng Chen for his help in drawing the figures in the paper and thank Lei Chen for her surpport in experiments.
-This project is built up AlphaAction, AdaMixer and PySlowFast.
-We also reference and use some code from SparseRCNN, WOO and VideoMAE.
+This project is built upon [AlphaAction](https://github.com/MVIG-SJTU/AlphAction), [AdaMixer](https://github.com/MCG-NJU/AdaMixer) and [PySlowFast](https://github.com/facebookresearch/SlowFast).
+We also reference and use some code from [SparseR-CNN](https://github.com/PeizeSun/SparseR-CNN), [WOO](https://github.com/ShoufaChen/WOO) and [VideoMAE](https://github.com/MCG-NJU/VideoMAE).
 Very sincere thanks to the contributors to these excellent codebases.

 ## Citation